A Brief History of theMangoTimes

 Back in 1995, I graduated from dental school, packed up the family minivan and headed to the NW corner of California for my first job as a "real" dentist.
 I spent one month working in a dental clinic on a small indian reservation on the Trinity River (the home of Bigfoot…Sasquatch…the Yeti).

-Then life got really busy (we started having kids by the bucket loads) and I worked hard at building my business.
+Eventually life got really busy (we started having kids by the bucket loads) and I worked hard at building my business.
 It just took too much time to write, upload, and design a webpage.
-Then in 2008, I discovered blogging.
+In 2008, I discovered blogging.
 I enjoyed the new twist and the new forum.
 No longer a slave to monthly writings and deadlines, I now blog, update and write as things pop across my "make-believe" editor's desk.

 theMangoTimes continues to be a place for me to poke fun where I deem appropriate.
-I offer comments on a few of my favorite topics including: my parents, my childhood, television, candy, old friends, ridiculous church behavior, faith-less phariseeism, dopey homeschoolers, and anyone that let's a pet sleep in their bed.
+I offer comments on a few of my favorite topics including: my parents, my childhood, television, candy, old friends, ridiculous church behavior, faith-less phariseeism, dopey homeschoolers, and anyone that let's a cat sleep in their bed.
 I will tell you the funny stuff that the kids say and we’ll try to encourage you to read, watch a movie, or try something I liked.
-It goes without saying, but I also want to hear from you, so use the Say Aloha!/Contact Form to drop me a note.

 Quietly making noise,